rmmbear/tweet-archiver/readme.md

 Clone this repository, ensure you have all required dependencies and from the project's root directory launch it as a module: `python3 -m tweetarchiver username`, where `username` is the account name whose tweets you wish to download.

 ## Interpreting output:
-Tweets are saved in sqlite database.
-Its structure is: table:"account_archive" with columns: tweet_id:string, thread_id:string, timestamp:integer, image_1_url:string, image_2_url:string, image_3_url:string, image_4_url:string, has_video:boolean, text:string
+Tweets are saved to sqlite database file and saved in `~/tweetarchiver/{username}/`, which is also where the attachments are saved.
+Thirdparty sqlite viewer/editor is currently needed to view archived tweets.

 ## Caveats:
 - This is almost certainly against Twitter's ToS (I'm circumventing the status lookup limit enforced by their API by using the web search)